JohnTheNerd/WOLRelay/README.md

     - **logLevel**: The logging level, to be passed into the logging standard library.
 It is set as an integer, [as defined here](https://docs.python.org/3/library/logging.html#levels)

     - **arp**: This entire field is optional, removing it will disable all ARP support.
-It is a dictionary with keys of:

-        - **scanInterval**: How long should we wait between ARP scans (in seconds)?
-Remove entirely to disable ARP scanning and rely on ARP announcement packets, but keep in mind that this will have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.
-ARP scanning currently only works on /24 networks (which is basically every home network).
+        - **scan**: Set to `true` if you would like to send ARP requests to all MAC addresses defined in _devices_.
+Set to `false` to rely on ARP announcement packets.
+Keep in mind that this will have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.

+        - **interval**: Required if `scan` is set to true.
+Length in seconds to wait between scans.

-        - **scanInterfaces**: This field is optional.
-A list of strings, indicating the names of network interfaces to sniff ARP packets from.
+        - **interface**: Name of the network interface to use for sniffing ARP packets and/or sending ARP requests.

         - **devices**: Required if ARP is enabled.
 A list of objects with two keys, "name" defining the display name and "mac" defining the MAC address.